Literary-Insights/blog/src/content/blog/My Creative (Side) Business_ The insightful guide to turning your side projects into a full-time creative business (Insightful Guides for Freelancers) - Monika Kanokova.txt-1.md

 ---
-title: My Creative (Side) Business_ The insightful guide to turning your side projects into a full-time creative business (Insightful Guides for Freelancers) - Monika Kanokova
+title: My Creative (Side) Business The insightful guide to turning your side projects into a full-time creative business (Insightful Guides for Freelancers) - Monika Kanokova
-slug: my-creative-side-business_-the-insightful-guide-to-turning-your-side-projects-into-a-full-time-creative-business-insightful-guides-for-freelancers-monika-kanokova
+slug: my-creative-side-business-the-insightful-guide-to-turning-your-side-projects-into-a-full-time-creative-business-insightful-guides-for-freelancers-monika-kanokova
 tags:
   - book-summary
 excerpt: ""